Macchiato vs Latte

 The goal is to strike a balance, adding enough milk to bring a touch of creamy sweetness without overpowering the bold espresso flavor.

-• Start by brewing a double shot of espresso using approximately 14-18 grams of finely ground coffee.
+• Start by preparing a single or double shot of espresso using finely ground dark-roasted coffee.

 • Next, heat an ounce of milk to around 160 degrees Fahrenheit and create foam using a steam wand.

-• Finally, top the Espresso shot with steamed milk.
+• Finally, top the Espresso shot with foamed milk.

 Unlike the macchiato, the latte is a milder and more milk-centric coffee beverage.
-The term “latte” comes from the Italian caffè latte, which means “milk coffee.”
+The term “latte” comes from the Italian word “caffè latte”, which means “milk coffee.”

 Latte